sascha2000/gporter/README.md

 Enter this one in google maps to see where it is.

-## test-coordinates
+## Zest-coordinates
-In the folder gprter_files you'll find some test coordinates.
+In the folder gporter_files you'll find some test coordinates.